-The PINK power wire needs to be attached to an Ignition 1 (IGN1, battery power only with key on or in the crank position) power source.
+The PINK wire needs to be attached to an Ignition 1 (battery power only with key on or in the crank position) power source.
 Ensure that this is an ignition 1 source.
 An ignition 1 source is 12volts available any time that the key is not in the off position.
 Also this PINK wire must have 12V while the vehicle is in the cranking mode (starting).
 This means the wire will have power when the key is on, or start, or back to on.
-Usually this wire can be taken from the proper terminal on the ignition switch, the power side of the coil (+), or from the fuse box.
+Usually this wire can be taken from the power side of the coil (+) or the power from the old distributor or the fuse box.
 The system will not work if power is not provided to the (PINK) ignition wire while cranking.

-The red wire is to be connected to a direct battery lead which has 12v always feeding it; a direct connection to the battery or starter relay is optimal.
+The red wire is to be connected to a direct battery lead which has 12v always feeding it; a direct connection to the battery is the most desirable.
 It is important that these wires are connected to the indicated source or your fuel injection system will not operate properly.
+The supplied fuse link or equivalent is required for proper circuit protection.